 Each review also includes recommendations on suitable viewing ages and issues you can discuss with your child after watching the movie.
 All of this can help you talk to your child about things that might affect him in that movie.

-Read our child-friendly movie reviews, including age recommendations and warnings.
+Check out more than 900 old and new child-friendly movie reviews, including age recommendations and warnings.

 Our movie reviewers

-About movies for kids
+About movies for kids and teenagers

 Although classifications exist as guidelines, a G rating doesn’t always guarantee that a movie won’t scare your child or leave a lasting negative impression.